Rickie Fowler: 2020

 At the Sentry Tournament of Champions, Fowler finished T5th.
 The following week at The American Express, Fowler finished T10th.
 This would be Fowler's last top-10 finishes on the PGA Tour for a while as he started to struggle.

 The 2019–20 PGA Tour season was suspended due to the COVID-19 pandemic.
 Once the season resumed, Fowler's struggles continued with up and down results.
 Fowler's best results after the restart included T12th at the Rocket Mortgage Classic and a T15th at the 2020 WGC-FedEx St. Jude Invitational.
 However, Fowler struggled at times to make the cut at many tournaments and missed 6 cuts out of 14 tournaments Fowler played in the period of January to August.
-His season ended on two disappointing notes.
 Fowler missed the cut at the 2020 PGA Championship.
 For the FedEx Cup playoffs, Fowler finished T49th at The Northern Trust and failed to qualify for the BMW Championship.
 After a month of rest, Fowler returned to compete in the 2020 U.S. Open.
 Fowler finished T49th.
 At the 2020 Masters Tournament, Fowler would finish T29th.